-- 1) Obtain a copy of the current Course Outline of Record and Course Proposal documents from CurricUNET, and discuss the course with colleagues in discipline/division, including dean and AP&P representative. - 2) Determine which sections of the course require revision.
+- 1) Obtain a copy of the current Course Outline of Record and Course Proposal documents from CurricUNET, and discuss the course with colleagues in discipline/division, including dean, department chair, and AP&P representative. - 2) Review the Course Impact report (CI) on CurricUNET to determine if the changes you are making will potentially impact other courses and programs across the district curriculum; contact (1) the Articulation Officer and (2) the other discipline areas for review. - 3) Determine which sections of the course require revision.
 If revising the course title, numbering, units/hours/LHE, instructional type, maximum enrollment, repeatability, grading method, SAM code, transferability/GE status, requisites, description, objectives, and/or content, in addition to the homework, methods of instruction, methods of evaluation, and textbooks, then create a Substantial Course Revision within CurricUNET.
-NOTE: Any change to the course units will require that the course number is also changed. - 3) If adding a course from another discipline as a prerequisite or corequisite, a course validation study needs to be requested by emailing the AP&P faculty co-chair and the Academic Affairs Technician.
+NOTE: Any change to the course units will require that the course number is also changed.
+(Please refer to page 29 for step by step instructions within CurricUNET). - 4) If adding a course from another discipline as a prerequisite or corequisite, a course validation study needs to be requested by emailing the AP&P faculty co-chair and the Academic Affairs Technician.
 Once the Course Validation Study is completed, it will be emailed to the requesting faculty for review.
-(See the Requisite section of the AP&P Standards & Practices Handbook for guidelines) - 4) If this course meets the definition for a vocational or career technical course, provide the name of the advisory committee, attach the advisory committee meeting minutes with the highlighted sections that relate to the requested change and be sure the date(s) on which the course/program was discussed is noted on the minutes. - 5) If applicable, review with Librarian and/or Articulation Officer.
-The Articulation Officer would have information regarding the ability to designate the course as transferable. - 6) Read relevant sections of AP&P Standards & Practices Handbook for guidelines on course revisions. - 7) Begin the revision process through the use of CurricUNET by creating a Substantial Course Revision; review often with discipline colleagues and AP&P representative. - 8) Review all course information with AP&P representative, discipline/division faculty, and dean periodically, allowing sufficient time (several days) for their review.
+(See the Requisite section of the AP&P Standards & Practices Handbook for guidelines) - 5) If this course meets the definition for a vocational or career technical course, provide the name of the advisory committee, attach the advisory committee meeting minutes with the highlighted sections that relate to the requested change and be sure the date(s) on which the course/program was discussed is noted on the minutes. - 6) If applicable, review with Librarian and/or Articulation Officer.
+The Articulation Officer would have information regarding the ability to designate the course as transferable. - 7) Read relevant sections of AP&P Standards & Practices Handbook for guidelines on course revisions. - 8) Begin the revision process through the use of CurricUNET by creating a Substantial Course Revision; review often with discipline colleagues and AP&P representative. - 9) Review all course information with AP&P representative, discipline/division faculty, department chair, and dean periodically, allowing sufficient time (several days) for their review.

 - 1) After making suggested revisions, submit draft of course revisions through CurricUNET.
-The discipline/division faculty, dean, AP&P Representative, Librarian, Distance Education Committee (if applicable) and Articulation Officer will be notified by email of the course submittal. - 2) These individuals will proofread the course revisions for accuracy and completeness.
+The discipline/division faculty, department chair, Librarian, Distance Education Committee (if applicable) and the Articulation Officer will be notified by email of the course submittal. - 2) These individuals will proofread the course revisions for accuracy and completeness.
 Revision suggestions will be made and originator will be notified when review is complete.
 (Allow two weeks) - 3) Review previously established Student Learning Outcomes (SLOs), making any necessary revisions to be sure they align with course revisions.
 If applicable, submit proposed SLO revisions to the Student Learning Outcomes Committee for consideration and approval.